vigour-io/brisky/README.md

 #### `switch`

 The switch simply switches content based on the value it is subscribing to.
+You can use the switch to change content within a component or on an application level, switching out whole pages.

 ```js
 const render = require('brisky/render')